Brain Imaging Analysis Kit

 We support Linux and MacOS with Python version 3.4 or higher.
 Most of the dependencies will be installed automatically.
 However, a few need to be installed manually.

-Install the following packages (Ubuntu 14.04 is used in these instructions):
+Install the following packages (Ubuntu 14.04 is used for the examples):

 apt install build-essential cmake libgomp1 mpich python3-pip